Quality and Origins

 Environmental Impact & Toxicity

 All leather sold on our website can vary slightly in thickness, even on the same spool.
-It is impossible to manufacture leather to be as consistent as a synthetic material, due to differences between hides, and because the leather may expand or contract during the dyeing and drying processes.
+It is impossible to manufacture leather to be exactly consistent, due to differences between hides, and because the leather may expand or contract during the dyeing and drying processes.
 Leather manufacturers are allowed to be within +/-0.3mm of the target size.

 What does that mean for you?
 When you are combining leather, which can vary, and metal pieces, which are made to an exact size in a mold, please be aware that they may not always fit together easily!
 We recommend that you stock a wide variety of metal pieces and leather colors, so that you can find which pieces fit best together.
 Additionally, the leather can usually be manipulated to fit if it is slightly too big.
-Read tips and tricks for working with leather here.
+You can squeeze the end with a pair of pliers to compress it, trim the corners of flat leather, or lightly shave the end with an X-acto knife.
+If the leather is too small for a clasp you want to use, try using a gel-based glue or epoxy to securely set it.
+Customers have also trimmed a tiny piece of leather to act as a shim inside the clasp.

 Sources of Leather